** Sign up below for Scooterjon’s monthly newsletter! Thanks for reading!

 What’s the best way to fight MS related fatigue?
 The best way to combat fatigue related to your MS is to treat the underlying medical cause.
 Unfortunately, the exact cause of MS related fatigue is often unknown or there may be multiple causes.

-I have to admit that fatigue is my worst MS symptom on a daily basis.
+Scooterjon says – I have to admit that fatigue is my worst MS symptom on a daily basis.
 I don’t sleep well at night anymore.
 I lay in bed at night thinking about nothing or watching T.V.
 After a night of laying in bed I wake up in the mornings still tired and sleepy.
-I’m retired so it doesn’t affect my job performance.
+I’m lucky that I’m retired so it doesn’t affect any job performance.
 However, my minimal daily activities can also be affected by my fatigue!

 This is a personal story of mine regarding fatigue.
 This was before my MS diagnosis.
 In 1990 I went with some friends to northern Minnesota for a fun weekend.
 I was excited to go because I’d been working very hard to improve sales for my commercial carpet cleaning business.
 I needed a weekend off without doing too much thinking.